How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 Pharmacological and parenteral therapies

-Nurses administer medications as well as educate patients on how to self-administer.
+Nurses administer medications as well as educate clients on how to self-administer.
 They will also evaluate the effectiveness and side effects of treatment and monitor for adverse effects.
-Other processes include identifying appropriate veins for intravenous medication, preparing dosages, and prepping patients for intravenous catheter insertion.
+Other processes include identifying appropriate veins for intravenous medication, preparing dosages, and prepping clients for intravenous catheter insertion.

 Reduction of risk potential

-This aspect of meeting client needs revolves around providing care for patients with acute, chronic, or life-threatening medical issues.
-This complex subject includes dealing with alterations in body processes, dealing with health emergencies, responding to unexpected outcomes, and managing patients’ hemodynamics.
+This aspect of meeting client needs revolves around providing care for clients with acute, chronic, or life-threatening medical issues.
+This complex subject includes dealing with alterations in body processes, dealing with health emergencies, responding to unexpected outcomes, and managing clients’ hemodynamics.

 What is the question distribution of the NCLEX-RN?